Strengthened and Faster Linear Approximation to Joint Chance Constraints with Wasserstein Ambiguity: Numerical Experiments

 \subsection{Bilevel Storage Strategic Bidding Problem}

 This section explores a bilevel optimization problem that allows a price-maker energy storage operator to maximize its profit by participating in a joint day-ahead energy and reserve market.
 The market participation process can be summarized as follows: Participants submit their bids and offers for each energy and reserve product for specific future delivery times.
 Bids represent the provision of services to the power system, such as generating power or supplying reserve capacity, while offers involve procuring services, such as purchasing energy for storage charging.
-In line with most established power markets, we model each bid or offer as a price-quantity pair that is submitted to the market for clearing, which then determines a market clearing price (marginal price) and cleared quantities bounded by the submitted bid-offer quantities.
-Upon settlement, market participants receive payment or incur charges at the market clearing price for their respective cleared quantities, with a binding obligation to fulfill these quantities.
+In line with most established power markets, we model each bid or offer as a price-quantity pair that is submitted to the market for clearing, which then determines a market-clearing price (marginal price) and cleared quantities bounded by the submitted bid-offer quantities.
+Upon settlement, market participants receive payment or incur charges at the market-clearing price for their respective cleared quantities, with a binding obligation to fulfill these quantities.

 An energy storage operator transitions from a price-taker to a price-maker when its storage power capacity is large enough to influence market outcomes.
-To maximize profit, the storage operator determines the optimal biding or offering strategy by solving a bilevel strategic bidding problem, where the lower level models the market clearing process~\citep{8036231,TOMASSON2020114251,DIMITRIADIS2022123026,7828161}.
+To maximize profit, the storage operator determines the optimal bidding or offering strategy by solving a bilevel strategic bidding problem, where the lower level models the market-clearing process~\citep{8036231,TOMASSON2020114251,DIMITRIADIS2022123026,7828161}.
 With increasing uncertainty due to renewable generation, the market clearing process can incorporate chance constraints (RHS-WDRJCC), such as those in the UC problem (see Section~\ref{sec:UC}).
-Therefore, to accurately model the market clearing process, the bilevel problem needs to incorporate a RHS-WDRJCC in the lower level.
-Consequently, convex approximations to RHS-WDRJCC become important for transforming the bilevel problem into a solvable single-level counterpart via KKT conditions or strong duality conditions.
-Note that chance constraints at lower levels frequently arise in bilevel and multilevel optimization problems, where uncertainty is revealed after lower-level decisions \citep{beck2023survey}.
-Another example is the European multilevel gas market clearing problem studied by~\cite{heitsch2022convex}.
+Therefore, to accurately model the market-clearing process, the bilevel problem needs to incorporate an RHS-WDRJCC in the lower level.
+Consequently, convex approximations to RHS-WDRJCC become important for transforming the bilevel problem into a solvable single-level counterpart via KKT conditions or strong duality.
+Note that chance constraints at lower levels frequently arise in bilevel and multilevel optimization problems, where uncertainty is revealed after lower-level decisions are made~\citep{beck2023survey}.
+Another example is the European multilevel gas market clearing problem~\citep{heitsch2022convex}.